-Top Pence aide, married to key Trump adviser, diagnosed with coronavirus
+Key Pence aide, married to top Trump adviser, diagnosed with coronavirus

 The diagnosis of Katie Miller, who is married to White House immigration adviser Stephen Miller, was revealed by Trump in a meeting with Republican lawmakers on Friday, a day after news that Trump’s personal valet had tested positive for the virus.

-A senior administration official stressed that Trump and Pence have not been in recent contact with Miller, according to a media pool report.
+“Katie, she tested very good for a long period of time and then all of a sudden today she tested positive,” Trump said, noting he himself had not been in contact with her but that she had spent time with the vice president.
+“I understand Mike has been tested...and he tested negative.”

-But the two cases in quick succession heightened fears of contagion for the president and vice president, who are leading the U.S. response to the pandemic, and who have both resumed robust travel and business schedules even as the U.S. death toll from the virus has topped 75,000.
+Despite Trump’s comments, the two cases in quick succession heightened fears of contagion for the president and vice president, who are leading the U.S. response to the pandemic, and who have both resumed robust travel and business schedules even as the U.S. death toll from the virus has topped 75,000.

-White House Press Secretary Kayleigh McEnany on Friday sought to defend administration efforts to protect Trump and Pence, pointing to new measures taken by the White House including contact tracing and enacting all guidelines recommended for essential workers.
+White House Press Secretary Kayleigh McEnany on Friday sought to defend administration efforts to protect Trump and Pence, pointing to new measures taken by the White House including contact tracing and putting in place all guidelines recommended for essential workers.

 “We’ve taken every single precaution to protect the president,” McEnany insisted to reporters at a White House news briefing.
 She also noted regular cleanings and adherence to distancing guidelines of six feet between individuals that are not always followed at crowded White House events.